kyrylo0605/wordpress/wp-content/themes/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.5.4 - 2019-12-19  =

+* [Feat] New styling options for buttons in the header builder
+* [Feat] New dynamic tags for the header and footer builder
+* [Fix] External fonts not loading in editor
+* [Fix] Removed unnecessary post metadata saved in the database
+* [Fix] Improved primary menu closing animation on mobile
+* [Fix] Button block preview in the editor
+* [Fix] Compatibility with the latest update of Gutenberg
+* [Fix] Improved padding and margin components layout
+* [Fix] Button border-radius control default value not allowing a zero value
+* [Fix] Made default layout full width when the sidebar is empty

 = 2.5.3 - 2019-12-05  =

 * [Feat] New option to allow both logo and site and tagline in different layouts